m1chale/weather-journal-app/README.md

     /docs/index.html

-You can create the documentation by running one of the following commands in the terminal.
+You can create the documentation by running the following command in the terminal.

-For a single File:

-    jsdoc filename.js

-For the whole directory:

-    jsdoc ./ -r
+    npm run docu

 ## TODO